Cassiopeia19/coffee-junkie/README.md

-This is a tutorial from Udemy to solify my knowledge of CSS grid.
+This is a tutorial from Udemy to solidify my knowledge of CSS grid.